 For all those who didn’t know cows are the biggest reason for global warming, this documentary will be an eye-opener.
 For real though…

-Meat the truth is a Dutch documentary that exposes the threats of livestock farming as the major contributor of greenhouse gas emissions, which is a whopping 18% btw.
+Meat the Truth, exposes the threats of livestock farming as the major contributor of greenhouse gas emissions, which is a whopping 18%.
 That’s more than the transport sector at 13%.
-Further, cattle farming is the leading cause of deforestation around the world.
-Cattle, specifically cows produce methane which is 23 times more harmful on the climate than Co2.
-An average cow produces 70 to 120kg of methane every year.
+Cattle, specifically cows produce 70 to 120 kg of methane per year.
 That’s a lot of GHG from one cow!

-Meat the Truth urges us to reduce our meat consumption which will bring about a decrease in carbon emissions.
+Meat the Truth urges us to reduce our meat consumption which will bring about a decrease in GHG emissions.

 What do you think meat eaters?